Team-Point-Nemo/FrontEnd/README.md

 # WeatherApp

 We are building a weather app as part of the Software Project 2 course.
 The app allows users to view both current and future weather forecasts.
-Users can check real-time weather conditions, hourly forecasts, and even receive weather alerts for their location.
+Users can check real-time weather conditions with visualized view over map, detailed five day forecast and daily summaries for 16 days.
+Weather data is available for both user location and city search.

 ## Technologies

 ### Frontend:
 - **React Native**: A popular framework for building cross-platform mobile applications using JavaScript.
 - **Expo**: A set of tools and services to develop and deploy React Native applications.
-- **Tailwind CSS**: A utility-first CSS framework for styling the application.
+- **React Native Paper**: An open-source UI library for styling the application.
 - **OpenWeatherMap API**: Provides weather data, including real-time weather and forecasts.

 ### Version Control: